rancher-sandbox/docs.rancherdesktop.io/docs/ui/containers.md

 - `Started`:
   Container start-up times will be listed in this field and can be sorted.

+The information is updated automatically as containers are created, started, stopped, or deleted.

+Containers are grouped together by Kubernetes pod, or by `docker-compose` deployment.
+The remaining containers are grouped as "Standalone Containers".

 The listed information can be sorted in ascending or descending order.
 Containers can also be filtered with input text in the `Filter` field located at the top right.
 Bulk selection is available for managing multiple instances at once.

 Additionally, when using the `containerd` engine, you can use the `Namespace` dropdown selector to help with filtering containers.
 The dropdown will be located next to the `Filter` field and shows namespaces in your cluster when clicked.